TimSoethout/TimSoethout.github.io/_posts/2014-03-17-Using-Cntlm-to-bypass-your-corporate-proxy.md

 Listen          3128
 ```

-There is not need to put your password in the config file, since you can generate an authentication token using: `/usr/sbin/cntlm -v -c cntlm.conf -M "http://www.google.com"`.
+There is no need to put your password in the config file, since you can generate an authentication token using: `/usr/sbin/cntlm -v -c cntlm.conf -M "http://www.google.com"`.
-The `-M` flag generates this for you and then you can copy the resulting Auth and PassNTLMv2 into your config.
-You do need to have already set the parent proxy.
+The `-M` flag generates the token for you and then you can copy the resulting Auth and PassNTLMv2 into your config.
+You do need to set the parent proxy beforehand.

-When you want to use the proxy, run: `/usr/sbin/cntlm -v -c cntlm.conf` or when using the startup daemon active your settings by reloading them with `sudo service cntlm restart`.
+When you want to use the proxy, run: `/usr/sbin/cntlm -v -c cntlm.conf` or when using the startup daemon, activate your settings by reloading them with `sudo service cntlm restart`.

 Your proxy is now available on `http://localhost:3128`, only accessible from localhost, and you can use it for everything to connect to the internet without supplying the cumbersome credentials.